justinbangerter/ckeditor4-colorinput/README.md

 * id (String): ID of the ui element (needed for CKEditor to call setup/commit)
 * setup (function): Executes whenever parent dialog's setupContent method is called.
 Receives arguments passed to setupContent.
 * commit (function): Executes whenever parent dialog's commitContent method is called.
-Receives arguments passed to setupContent.
+Receives arguments passed to commitContent.
 * default (String): Optional.
 When the parent dialog is loaded, this element will be set with this String.
 * type (String): Required.
 Must be 'color'
 * layout (String): Optional. 'expanded' (the default value), 'compact', 'minimal'